Join a local community group

 Heat Clanfield

-Find a community group near you
+Find a group near you

-Working with community groups
+What community groups do

 Community building energy efficiency checklist